silbue98/PRO1000-V24/src/README.md

 - `/images/` - Contains all graphical content used across the website, such as logos and decorative elements.

 ## Quick Start
-To get started with this project locally:

-## Quick Start
 To explore the prototype locally using Git Bash:
 1. Clone the repository:
       ```bash